AUDITOR’S OVERVIEW

 This is not a universal result, but the general principle holds.
 An open replacement estimate from six to twelve months ago, on a system that is now one year older and one year closer to failure, is a customer who may be considerably more receptive than they were when the estimate was first presented.
 A brief, respectful follow-up with updated pricing and an easy path to re-engage costs almost nothing and recovers a meaningful percentage of those conversations.

 If you have a backlog of open replacement estimates older than 60 days, that backlog represents a real revenue number.
-The Estimate Follow-Up Calculator can help you size it.

 When Low Win Rate Is a Market Problem, Not a Sales Problem